gauravpsalvi/iegen/W1_Formal.md

 //Para 2 - describe your situation/problem
 Let me explain my situation.
 The trouble started about __ months ago when _.
 Prior to that, everything was fine; my old _ was extremely considerate.
 My current _, however, __(noisy/blurry).
-As such, I have not been able to sleep and therefore cannot concentrate on my work.
+As such, I have genuinely not been able to sleep and therefore cannot concentrate on my work.

 //Customer Service example
 On Tuesday, 12th June, I visited your store to purchase a TV.
 I bought a Toshiba LED TV which has the code 40L675B40.